 Manuscript Organization and Style of Presentation

-Manuscripts should be prepared with 1-inch margins and double spacing throughout, including the abstract, footnotes, and references.
+We encourage authors to use 1-inch margins and double spacing throughout, including the abstract and references.
 Every page of the manuscript, including the title page, references, tables, etc., should be numbered.
 However, in the text no reference should be made to page numbers; if necessary, one may refer to sections.
 Excessive use of italics and bold face should be avoided.

 Quality of English writing

+Manuscripts should be written in third person.
 Please avoid the use of first person, such as ‘I’, ‘we’, or ‘our’.
-When possible, manuscripts should be written in third person.

 Any statistical analysis included in a manuscript should be reviewed carefully before submission, preferably by a statistician.
 All manuscripts that include statistical analysis will be peer reviewed by a biostatistician.